The Best Things to Do in Moeraki

 Moeraki, a sleepy seaside village an hour’s drive from Dunedin, is best known for its surreal set of beach boulders.
 The Moeraki Boulders are a couple of kilometres from the village and attract heaps of tourists, and most of them skip the village and surrounding attractions.
 There are a few really cool things to do in Moeraki – it’s definitely a place you should spend a couple of hours in.

 The Best Things to Do in Moeraki

 Visit the Moeraki Boulders

 This group of giant spherical boulders lying on Koekohe Beach is one of New Zealand’s most unique natural wonders.
 There are a couple of dozen boulders in various sizes and states of ruin.
 Some are split open and some are almost perfectly round.
 They look like giant bowling balls and are a lot of fun to climb on (we even ate our lunch on one).
 When the tide is high some of the boulders are partially or fully submerged, meaning you’ll have to risk getting wet if you want to climb on them.
-The best photos of the Moeraki Boulders are generally taken at sunrise – we’ve always been too lazy to go there that early but it’s in the pipeline (when summer returns).
+The best photos of the Moeraki Boulders are generally taken at sunrise – we did just that recently and it was a great experience.
 Check out my Moeraki Boulders post!

 Walk up to the Moeraki Viewpoint